mattmiller899/imicrobe-16SrDNA-OTU-Clustering/README.md

 There are three ways to run this pipeline.

-  + As a Python 3 package.
+  + As a Python 3.6+ package.
   + As a Singularity container.
   + As a CyVerse app.

-## Install and Run as a Python 3 Package
+## Install and Run as a Python 3.6+ Package

-The only requirement to run the pipeline as a Python 3 package is a Python 3 interpreter.
+The only requirement to run the pipeline as a Python 3.6+ package is a Python 3.6+ interpreter and `Git`.
+It is not required but is highly recommended to install the pipeline in a virtual environment.
-Install the pipeline:
+Install the pipeline with `pip`:

 ```
 $ pip install git+https://github.com/hurwitzlab/imicrobe-16SrDNA-OTU-Clustering.git